 My spirited child is my teacher

 As I become a more authentic version of myself, and in touch with my own inner child, I see myself in my spirited child.
 That may be why his behaviours are such a trigger for me, they remind me of my own perceived flaws.
 I am beginning to realize that my spirited child is here to teach me about myself.
 To teach me the ultimate level of acceptance and compassion; acceptance and compassion for myself.
-Through trying to understand him, I am discovering myself; every piece of it.
-My neurotypical child gives me comfort, support and joy.
-My spirited child gives me joy, understanding, compassion and a will to be better everyday.
-He motivates me to heal, while my youngest is a natural born healer.
+Through trying to understand him, I am discovering myself; every piece of it and healing along the way.

 Nurturing that amazingly unique spirit

-Spirited children make AMAZING adults, if we can just try not to break their spirits.
+Spirited children make AMAZING adults, if we can just try not to break their spirits (they also make amazing kids but sometimes that can be overlooked).
 I am a spirited child with a broken spirit.
 I don’t want my child to spend their adult life repairing the damage I caused, because I did not deal with my own triggers before becoming a parent.
-Therefore, I work everyday to heal myself so I can offer a safe loving space for my free spirit and my healer.
+Therefore, I work everyday to heal myself so I can offer a safe loving space for my two precious children.
 Both deserve a safe haven to be nurtured and become all of themselves.

 Processing and coping with triggers